Azure/azure-powershell/src/Network/Network/help/New-AzNetworkSecurityGroup.md

 ```

 ### -FlushConnection
-When enabled, flows created from Network Security Group connections will be re-evaluated when rules are updates.
+When enabled, flows created from Network Security Group connections will be re-evaluated when rules are updated.
 Initial enablement will trigger re-evaluation

 ```yaml